avonmoll/ifacconf-typst/ifacconf.typ

 // #proposition[ ... ]    // Proposition
 // #criterion[ ... ]      // Criterion

-Of course LaTeX manages equations through built-in macros.
-You may wish to use the `amstex` package for enhanced math capabilities.

 == Figures

 To insert figures, use the `graphicx` package.